pskowronek/433-rc-switch-orno/README.md

 ## Attribution

-Big thanks goes to the following projects, these were crucial while creating the calculator and could be exposed online for convenience:
+Big thanks go to the following projects, these were crucial while creating the calculator and could be exposed online for convenience:

 - [arduino-UNO-or-Raspberry-PI-RF-433Mhz-ORNO-OR-GB-405](https://github.com/tureq80/arduino-UNO-or-Raspberry-PI-RF-433Mhz-ORNO-OR-GB-405) and its wiki: Good source of how the ORNO signal is encoded and how to decode it